andygup/modal-popup-js/README.md

 modal-popup-js
 ==============

-A modal popup pattern for mobile GIS, or anything else you want
+A modal popup pattern for mobile GIS, or anything else you want.
+This pattern demonstrates a mobile friendly way to editable display data.